Jewish Holidays

 You will need: bitter vegetables, charoset for dipping

-Eat a portion of maror or bitter vegetables: most people use either a few leaves of a bitter lettuce like Romaine or a forkful of grated horseradish, which is dipped in sweet charoset (a sweet, traditional Passover paste made from fruit and nuts) to lesson the eye-watering blow.
+Eat a portion of maror or bitter vegetables: most people use either a few leaves of a bitter lettuce like Romaine or a forkful of grated horseradish, which is dipped in charoset (a sweet, traditional Passover paste made from fruit and nuts) to lesson the eye-watering blow.

 9. Korech